freesewing/freesewing/markdown/org/docs/various/pledge/motivation/de.md

 While I no longer carry FreeSewing alone — and I can't overstate the value of the work of all contributors — that doesn't make me immune to feelings of **Why the hell am I doing this?**

 When you become a FreeSewing Patron, you give more than money.
 To me, the main value is the message you send to me and other people working on this.
 And that message is: **Hey, you're doing a worthwhile thing.
-Keep up the good work**.
+Macht weiter mit der guten Arbeit**.

 ##### Der Wert Ihres Geldes